lfost42/grafana-notes/k8s/cka/itkiddie.md

 Check.
 `k get sc`

-We should see our sc is now labelled as default
+We should see our sc is now labelled as default.

 Step 3 remove other default: We can also see the local-path SC is labelled as default, we don't want two defaults so we need to remove this.
 Use the command we built above to remove this editing it for the local-path SC and setting default to false.